Computer Technology & Electronics

 https://www.sciencetimes.com/articles/27550/20201002/scientific-breakthrough-memristors-act-neurons.htm

-I want to move to another carrier I have to buy a new phone because that phone doesn't fit the next carrier.
-I have to get a new
+that's like, if I want to move to another carrier I have to buy a new phone because that phone doesn't fit the next carrier.
+I have to get a new service with the

 different hand sets with interchangeable parts.
 And that could allow more flexibility for consumers.